Bash-it/bash-it/docs/development.rst

     BASH_IT='' pre-commit

-Doing this will help the schellcheck checker identify source includes within your scripts that require a ``shellcheck sourc=`` directive.
+Doing this will help the shellcheck checker identify source includes within our scripts that require a ``source`` directive.

 Although not vital, these issues are likely to come up later within the CI pipeline.